[Skip to Content]

 Ruth Barzel, M.A., is senior writer/editor at OHRC.
 She writes or co-writes and edits all resource center materials, including curricula, guides, guidelines, journal articles, and reports.
 She also assists individuals seeking permission to adapt or reproduce OHRC materials.

-Talk to me about: Learning collaboratives, Head Start programs, integrating oral health care into primary care, prenatal oral health, school-based oral health programs
+Talk to me about: Head Start programs, integrating oral health care into primary care, learning collaboratives, prenatal oral health, school-based oral health programs

-Katrina Holt, M.P.H., M.S., R.D., FAND, is project director at OHRC.
+Katrina Holt, M.P.H., M.S., R.D., FAND, is director at OHRC.
 She provides administrative, financial, and strategic leadership and program and staff direction for OHRC’s federally funded projects.
-She also provides technical assistance to state and jurisdiction oral health programs and develops educational materials for health professionals and consumers.
+She serves as liaison for external partners, provides technical assistance to health professionals, and develops educational materials for health professionals and consumers.

-Sarah Kolo is a communication specialist at OHRC and project manager for the Integrating Oral Health Care and Primary Care Learning Collaborative.
-She manages the development of websites and online resources and assists the director in project planning, evaluation, and reporting.
+Sarah Kolo is communication specialist at OHRC.
+She manages the development of websites and online resources and provides technical assistance to health professionals.
 She serves as liaison for several external partner activities and strives to connect people with solutions.

 Projects and Funding

-Consortium for Oral Health Systems Integration and Improvement (COHSII)
+Consortium for Oral Health

-COHSII works with key stakeholders to improve systems of care in support of a quality improvement, patient-centered approach to addresses the oral health needs of the MCH population.
-COHSII is led by OHRC working in collaboration with the Association of State and Territorial Dental Directors (ASTDD) and the Dental Quality Alliance.
-COHSII is supported by the Health and Human Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an annual award totaling $1,321,950 with no funding from nongovernmental sources.
-The contents are those of the author(s) and do not necessarily represent the official views of, or endorsement by, HRSA, HHS, or the U.S. government.
-For more information, please visit HRSA.gov.
+This consortium is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an annual award totaling $1,650,000 with no funding from nongovernmental sources.
+The contents of the website are those of the author(s) and do not necessarily represent the official views of, or endorsement by, HRSA, HHS, or the U.S. government.
+For more information, please visit www.HRSA.gov.

 National Center on Health, Behavioral Health, and Safety (NCHBHS)